-The answer to this question should be based on competitors’ prices, your product’s unique selling point, your own costs and how much you need in profit.
+It would be best if you based the answer to this question on competitors' prices, your product's unique selling point, your costs, and how much you need in profit.

 How do you sell your product?

-Does the product sell retail off the rack or do you need a more intense marketing funnel?
-This isn’t just the physical location at which you sell but the process you use to sell.
+Does the product sell retail off the rack, or do you need a more intense marketing funnel?
+Again, this isn't just the physical location at which you sell but the process you use to sell.

 Do you sell your product online?